 🌿Gardening is a relaxing, fulfilling way to spend your time out in the rain or sunshine and give your home a little curb appeal.
-However, it’s not for everyone.
+However, it is not for everyone.
 For those not interested in getting their thumbs green, the potential garden space can feel a little underused.
 It’s time to put an end to that, by making the social and cozy landscape of your home.🏡

 Keep it comfortable

 The right selection of garden furniture is crucial to make it a welcoming spot for your guests.
-When choosing the right seats, tables, stools, lounge chairs and more, make sure you have a spacing and seating plan laid out.
+When choosing the right seats, tables, stools, lounge chairs and more, make sure you have spacing and seating plan laid out.
 You don’t want people to be crushed in together too tightly, nor do you want them so spaced out that conversation becomes a shouting match.
 When choosing furniture, make sure that you’re looking for durable materials that can stand the wear-and-tear of outdoor environments, as well.
 That is paramount for the furniture’s maintenance and durability under various weather conditions.

 Keep it warm and cozy